srtee/lammps/doc/src/fix_electrode.rst

 .. versionchanged:: tip4p

-All electrode fixes are automatically usable with :doc:`TIP4P <Howto_tip4p>` simulations, without additional flags -- the electrode fixes will automatically detect when *tip4p* pair and kspace styles are being used, and account for the virtual site positions of TIP4P oxygen charges.
+All electrode fixes are automatically usable with :doc:`TIP4P <Howto_tip4p>` simulations.
+In most use cases the electrode fixes will automatically detect *tip4p* pair and kspace styles are being used and account for the virtual site positions of TIP4P oxygen charges, without any additional flags.
+For finite field simulations, the *ffield_tip4p* flag must be used instead of the *ffield* flag so that *fix efield/tip4p* is used to supply the electric field.
+Note that LAMMPS must be compiled with the EXTRA-FIX package to use *fix efield/tip4p*.
-The only restriction is that no particles with the TIP4P oxygen type are allowed in any electrode group (which would make little physical sense anyway).

 Restart, fix_modify, output, run start/stop, minimize info